sean-gordon/Investec-ActualBudget/README.md

 ## Features

 *   **Multi-Profile Support**: Manage multiple sync profiles (e.g., "Sean's Account", "Shelley's Account") from a single dashboard.
+*   **Clean Table View**: Profiles are displayed in a responsive table, showing status, target, and schedule at a glance.
+*   **Profile Controls**:
+    *   **Enable/Disable**: Toggle profiles on or off directly from the dashboard or settings.
+    *   **Test Credentials**: Verify your Investec and Actual Budget connections before saving.
+    *   **Delete**: Remove unused profiles with a safe confirmation step.
 *   **Flexible Targets**: Each profile can sync to a different Actual Budget server (different ports/URLs) or different budget files.
+*   **Concurrent Syncing**: The system can now run sync jobs for different profiles in parallel without conflict.
 *   **Secure Architecture**: Uses process isolation for every sync to prevent database locks.
 *   **Automatic Account Creation**: Automatically creates accounts in Actual Budget based on your Investec products (e.g., "Private Bank Account 1234").
 *   **Category Synchronisation**: Define your master category list in the Settings UI.
 The system ensures these groups and categories exist in your budget.